scovl/scovl.github.io/blog/content/post/learn.md

 ## Next Step

-Finished the roadmap and want to keep learning?
+Have you finished the roadmap and want to keep learning?
 Visite the website **[https://codetriage.com](https://codetriage.com)**.
 Codetriage is a platform that helps you find open-source projects that need help.
 You can filter projects by programming language.
 This step is extremely important for maintaining your learning.
 Let's say you chose the `Java` language and the `quarkus` project.
 Now what?
 Click on the project, then click on the page that will redirect you to the project's Github repository.
 From there, follow these steps:

 1. Every open-source project has a file called `Readme.md` that contains information about the project.
 In this file, you'll find information on how to contribute to the project.
 Read the `Readme.md` file and follow the instructions to contribute to the project.
 Usually, information on how to contribute is in a file called `Contributing.md` or in the project's documentation.
 2. Now that you know how to contribute and what to focus on, go to **Issues** and look for issues you can solve.
 Typically, issues labelled `good first issue` are issues you can tackle without much effort.
 These issues are designed for beginners interested in helping to solve the project's problems.